Lag screw insertion is routinely done under arthroscopic control.

 The dorsal compartment of the middle carpal joint should then be evaluated completely and any additional lesions noted.
+Non-displaced fractures have variable amount of cartilage disruption.

 Any loose cartilage and bone debris is debrided.